-You are strongly advised to test cameras with the demonstration version of each application before purchasing software.
+You are strongly advised to test your chosen camera with the demonstration version of each application before purchasing software.

 As an entry level inexpensive camera we currently recommend the Kinobo B3 HD, and for a more expensive option, the Logitech C920.
 Both cameras are plug & play and work on both Windows and Mac OS X. Cameras should be plugged in and switched on if required, before launching either application.